This is available for Graders in Marking 2.0.

 - Question private notes: Write a private note on the question.
 This is only visible to you and is not shared with anyone.

-For manually marked questions, the marks must be set by you as a grader.
+For manually marked questions, the marks must be set by you as a Grader.

 - Grade/results: The marks you set will appear to the right of Results.
 In committees, the result will be displayed for all graders when the marking is shared.